-Tuscans have a particularly savory and simple way to fry chicken: you cut up a young frying chicken, called a pollo novello in Italian, into smallish pieces, making sure to cut the breasts in half and split the thighs from the drumsticks.
+Cut up the young frying chicken (called a pollo novello in Italian) into pieces, making sure to cut the breasts in half and split the thighs from the drumsticks.
 If you like, you can bone the pieces, which is relatively easy to do when the chicken is cut up.

 And that’s all there is to the basic recipe!
 It could hardly be simpler.